 Attendees will get 40% off the Rutter’s Federal Ninth Circuit Civil Appellate Practice, co-authored by Peder K. Batalden and John F. Querio, who are speaking at the program.

-This program will be recorded live on November 2 & 4, 2021.
-The recorded package, available in audio or video format and including seminar materials, will be available two to three weeks after the live program ends.*
+This program was recorded live on November 2 & 4, 2021.
+The recorded packages are now available in audio or video format and includes seminar materials.*

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.

 Have you ever thought about improving your public speaking skills?
 Now is the time!
 Get Faith Pincus’ book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10%-20% off).
 Or – you can order a signed paperback from us at a discount here (free shipping).
 It is also available on Amazon in Kindle and paperback versions.

 An Overview of 9th Circuit Practice

 - Overview of the structure of the 9th Circuit